Trinity Lutheran Seminary /

 JANUARY TERM offers students the opportunity to concentrate in a particular area of study, often engaging in a global ministry experience.

 Greek is a prerequisite for M.Div. study.
-Students who do not have the prerequisite may take Greek I for partial credit of 3 hours.
+Students who do not have the prerequisite may take Greek I for 3 hours of credit.

 For the sake of the mission of the church, all graduates of the Master of Divinity program at Trinity Lutheran Seminary are able to: